tcollins2011/tracom_bot/README.md

 ## **Features**
 - **Dynamic API Testing**: Test OpenAI API configurations in real-time.
 - **Embeddings Integration**: Experiment with embeddings for customized results.
-- **Multi-API Support**: Incorporates OpenAI, Pinecone, and a database for advanced functionality.
+- **Multi-API Support**: Incorporates OpenAI, Pinecone, and a PostgreSQL database for advanced functionality.

 ---